-- A one page essay briefly describing the experience the candidate will participate in (including a hyperlink to the program’s website) and indicating how the experience connects to Jewish Studies and supports the candidate’s academic goals.
+- For standard experiences funding: A one-page essay briefly describing the experience the candidate will participate in (including a hyperlink to the program’s website) and indicating how the experience connects to Jewish studies and supports the candidate’s academic goals.

-- A budget indicating the amount of funding requested (up to $1500), outlining the costs of the experience, and indicating how the Opportunity Grant will help financially support the experience.
+- A budget indicating the amount of funding requested (up to $1500) and outlining relevant costs.

-- Where applicable, proof of acceptance to the program.
-Proof of UW Study Abroad approval, UW independent research approval from UW Study Abroad, or approval from your academic department is acceptable.
+- Where applicable, proof of acceptance to any specific programs mentioned in the essay, i.e., proof of UW Study Abroad approval for experiences abroad; UW independent research approval from UW Study Abroad; or approval of planned experiences from your academic department.

 Applicants are encouraged to read posts by previous award winners, who have studied in places ranging from Prague and Romania to Jordan and Israel.

-Candidates who apply for the Summer/Autumn cycle will be notified by mid-April.
+- Candidates who apply for the summer/autumn cycle will be notified in May.

-Candidates who apply for the Winter/Spring cycle will be notified by late October.
+- Candidates who apply for the winter/spring cycle will be notified in December.

-Funds will be dispersed within 6-8 weeks of award notification.
+- Funds will be disbursed within 6-8 weeks of award notification.